kevinm444/gateway-developer-example/README.md

 This will export the changes to the various project folders.
 Note that your local edits will be overridden by changes from the gateway

 ## CICD

+Add the Policy Backed Service Metrics 1.0.2 assertion to your nexus repository:
+1) Get a copy of PolicyBackedServiceMetricsEventListener-1.0.2.aar
+1) Upload to your nexus repository
+   1) Upload -> maven-releases
+   1) Group ID: com.ca.apim.gateway.extension
+   1) Artifact ID: PolicyBackedServiceMetricsEventListener
+   1) Version: 1.0.2

 Build configurations are described in the `Jenkinsfile`.

 The following parameters are required: